7228 Automotive Transit Shop Supervisor I

 The purpose of this examination announcement is to establish an eligible list for this classification.

 The announcement has been amended and reissued to reflect changes in the minimum qualifications.
-Applicants who have already submitted their application do not need to reapply.
+This is for information only.
+New applications will not be accepted.

 Under general direction, the Automotive Transit Shop Supervisor I oversees the repair, maintenance, overhaul and cleaning of automotive, transit and heavy-duty vehicles for an assigned a maintenance division of the San Francisco Municipal Transportation Agency.
 Essential functions include projecting, preparing and maintaining a work plan for the assigned division; managing the activities of the division through subordinate supervisors; ensuring that subordinate personnel are trained in proper policies and procedures; ensuring all safety measures relating to OSHA, CHP, DOT, and Muni are current and being followed; preparing, administering and monitoring the budget for the division and preparing cost estimates; coordinating vendor and purchasing activities for procurement of supplies, tools, equipment, and services; preparing reports, memos, directives and other relevant documents; establishing and enforcing existing work standards; ensuring the maintenance of accurate records of all maintenance work, personnel actions, and other related issues; and inspecting and evaluating the work of subordinates.
 Performs other related duties as required.